Applemunch/Funkin-JWFA/README.md

 This is a Friday Night Funkin' mod based off of one of my older games John Williams' Adventure.

-To summarize it all, you somehow manage to spawn in through John's path to leave a studio that's infected with a big bad disease, and have a few rap battles along the way.
+To summarize it all, you somehow manage to spawn in through John's journey to leave a studio that's infected with a disease that makes people murderous and have a few rap battles along the way, somehow without catching the disease.
 Oh yeah, there's also some Doom stuff in there, I guess.

 ## Credits